The Web of Dreams: The Ancient Legend of Dreamcatchers

 La-toile-des-rêves-La-légende-ancestrale-des-Capteurs-de-rêves Artisanat Autochtone

-The legend of dreamcatchers , also known as dream-catchers, has its roots among the Indigenous peoples of North America, particularly the Ojibwe.
+The legend of dreamcatchers, also known as dream-catchers, has its roots among the Indigenous peoples of North America, particularly the Ojibwe.
 This story, while varying slightly from tribe to tribe, shares common themes of protection, wisdom, and spirituality, conveying a universal message across the ages.

 Origin of dreamcatchers

 Long ago, an old Ojibwe sage named Lakota received a profound vision during meditation.
 In this vision, Iktomi, the wise spirit in the form of a spider, appeared and spoke of the cycles of life and the unseen forces that influence our dreams.
-Iktomi took a willow branch and began to weave a web around it, using beads and natural feathers.
-As he wove, he explained that the web would allow good dreams to pass through the center and glide gently down the feathers to the sleeping person below, while bad dreams would be caught in the web and disappear at dawn.
+Iktomi took a willow branch and began to weave a web around it, using natural beads and feathers.

 Passing on the legend